 Fire on, the celebrations were palindromic, building up, and counting down to climax at midnight - followed by breaking down, and counting up to dawn.
 The feast kept flowing from the bags of foraged goods, stories were told for the first time into the dead of night, songs were sung (but not for the first time ;)), and just enough of the new season’s wine was drunk for sum’ unrestrained revelry.
 Then, as the sun rose, we stood together to catch the first rays of sunshine, offering the group warmth and illumination for the year to come.

 Exuberant though the festivities may have seemed, Reactor’s Martinmas celebrations always contain an aspect of great and solemn seriousness.

 In the 4th century AD, the Bishop St. Martin was walking to Rome on a pilgrimage.
 He encountered Satan and was mocked by him.
 As punishment St. Martin turned the devil into a donkey and rode the lazy beast for the remainder of his journey.
 The Donkey cursed him and spoke in palindromes.

 Because of this significant encounter, Reactor chose this date as the most appropriate for the interviewing of applicants and for their initiation into the most honoured role of Secret Member – a role that is theirs for exactly one year, until the wheel turns once more to Martinmas.

-Reactor can now reveal that all new applicants who presented themselves for initiation on November 11th 2016, were rejected as ill-suited to the hole that had appeared, and so the chair of the Secret Member remained empty during 2016/17.
+We can now reveal that all new applicants who presented themselves for initiation on November 11th 2017, were roundly rejected as ill-suited to the opening that had appeared, and so the chair of the Secret Member has remained empty throughout 2017/18.
 Now, this year’s prospective initiates have stepped forward and decisions have been taken.